kevinfjiang/NBATextAlerts/ReadMe.md

 ## 3b Inputs during game day:
 While the code is running, it will ask you if you wanna "break loop" in the new opened terminal.
-In put yes to manually terminate the program.
+Input yes to manually terminate the program.
 Otherwise, it will auto terminate after the expected end game time.

 If all you want are text alerts and you set everything up.
 You're all done.
 Assuming you set up Twilio properly, you will receive automated text alerts whenever your